ltrybuch/lib-themisui/README.md

 ];
 ```

+You must include the stylesheets as well:

+* `lib-ThemisUI/public/build/lib-temisui.css`: the entire CSS
+* `lib-ThemisUI/themis_theme/index.scss`: optional, SCSS variables defined for the Themis theme

 You can now use any of our components in your application.
 The APIs for each component explain their usage.